smntic/cp-tool/README.md

   ```
   Creates a new template file or replaces an existing one with the specified name.

+If the names contains special characters like '(', you can wrap the entire  name in quotes: "Codeforces Round (Div.
+2)"

 ## Arguments
 - **File Extension:**
   ```bash